tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

 ## Add Unit Tests

-So far, the example code just has a single page that doesn&#8217;t really do anything worth unit testing.
-This isn&#8217;t intended to be a real-world sample, but it does need some simple logic to test.
+So far, the example code just has a single page that doesn't really do anything worth unit testing.
+This isn't intended to be a real-world sample, but it does need some simple logic to test.

 ```c#
 public ActionResult Index()